Multi-robot task allocation for safe planning against stochastic hazard dynamics: Introduction

 Our contributions are summarized as follows.

 (i) We develop a scalable two-stage framework for an emergency rescue scenario by splitting the multi-robot controller synthesis problem into a safe planning problem (for each robot) and a multi-robot task allocation.
 To this end, we utilize an efficient implementation of a single-robot plan under dynamic uncertainties.
-This approach, based on Monte-Carlo sampling, serves as the low-level planner, and it allows the computation of the multiplicative safety objective for the high-level task allocation. \looseness=-1
+This approach serves as the low-level planner, and it allows the computation of the multiplicative safety objective for the high-level task allocation. \looseness=-1

-(ii) To allocate the targets in a tractable manner, we introduce two variants of greedy algorithms, the forward and the reverse.
-The multiplicative safety objective of our formulation allows a distributed auction-based implementation.
-Moreover, its weak submodularity and weak supermodularity properties enable us to invoke results from~\cite{bian2017guarantees,guo2020actuator,orcun2021performance}.
-These results translate into performance guarantees on mission success probabilities of the forward and the reverse greedy solutions.
-The theoretical guarantee for the forward greedy algorithm is shown to deteriorate if the safety measure of not accomplishing any tasks is high.
+(ii) \revi{To allocate the targets in a tractable manner, we introduce two variants of greedy algorithms, the forward and the reverse.
+We show that the multiplicative safety formulation of the objective decouples the individual robots’ optimal control problems under a fixed task assignment.
+This enables applying these greedy algorithms in a distributed auction-based manner.
+Here, the agents submit bids based on their individual objectives, and a central unit (or one of the agents) chooses the best among these bids based on the group objective.
+Moreover, under weak sub- and supermodularity properties we provide performance guarantees on the safety of the forward and the reverse greedy solutions.}

-(iii) We compare these two greedy algorithms not only in terms of their theoretical guarantees but also in terms of their computational and practical performance in numerical case studies.
-We show that both algorithms perform well in terms of computation time and optimality, compared to the optimal solution obtained via brute force.
-As suggested by their theoretical guarantees, the reverse greedy algorithm performs better than the forward greedy algorithm, however, this performance comes with increased computational complexity.
-Our case studies are based on the implementation of our two-stage framework in an example environment for an emergency rescue scenario.\footnote{Our code and several case studies are publicly available at {\href{http://github.com/TihanyiD/multi_alloc}{github.com/TihanyiD/multi\_alloc}}}
+(iii) We compare these two greedy algorithms in terms of their theoretical guarantees, and computational and practical performance in numerical case studies.
+Theoretical analyses suggest that reverse greedy algorithm can have a better guarantee than the forward greedy algorithm in a larger range of problem instances.
+However, this improved theoretical guarantee of the reverse greedy comes with an increased computational complexity.
+In terms of empirical performance, we observe that both algorithms perform similar and close to optimality, when compared to the brute force optimal solution.
+Our case studies are based on the implementation of our two-stage framework in example environments for an emergency rescue scenario. \revi{Our code is publicly available at {\href{http://github.com/TihanyiD/multi_alloc}{github.com/TihanyiD/multi\_alloc}}.}